lunchbag/hugo-blog/content/posts/feb-weekly-2.md

 ### Engineering: 17 hours, 9 minutes

 I often get asked how I prioritize features or decide what to work on next.
 In the beginning, I worked tirelessly to get Lunch Money to feature parity with other personal financial apps.
-Now that we're past that, it's no longer obvious what the next big feature should be.
+Now we're past that and it's no longer obvious what the next big feature should be.

 Recently I set up a [feature request board](https://feedback.lunchmoney.app) so I (and other users) can see what the top requested features are.
 While it's been useful and insightful, the most requested features are not necessarily what's next on the docket.